 If you have some extreme statistical outliers who, on average, have much lower or higher Talk Time than everyone else then hone in on those agents.

-FYI – Call Centre Talk Time is part of the Average Handling Time metric which is more commonly (but not endorsed by me) as a way to measure agent performance.
-You can read more about that here.
+FYI – Call Centre Talk Time is part of the Average Handling Time metric which is a commonly used (but not endorsed by me) way of measuring agent performance.